scottjason/design-this/this-bind/README.md

 The catch-all default where a function is invoked with no special attachements or references. **this** in this case becomes the glovbal scope.
 In other words, a standalone function invocation.
 ------------------------------------------------------------------------
 **2. implicit binding**

+When the function invocation has object context.
+When the function is called, it is preceded by a reference to an object.
+And this object contains a reference to the function.
+So when there is a context object for a function reference, it is then the object that is used for the **this** binding.

 ------------------------------------------------------------------------
 **3. explicit binding**

 Where as with implicit binding we had to mutate the object to include a reference on itself to the function, and use this property function reference to indirectly (implicitly) bind this to the object, with explicit binding we can force a function call to use a particular object for the this binding, without putting a property function reference on the object.

+Just about every function in JavaScript has **call(..)** and **apply(..)** methods.

+The first parameter each takes is the object to use for **this**, hence the **explicit**, because we are out-right defing - on invocation - to what **this** will be bound.